bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/career/roles-in-tech/developer-advocate.md

 - Participate in other publications:
   Taking part in other publications than your own and the ones of your company solidifies your status as a thought leader and influencer.
 Write for magazines, take part in podcasts and interview series.
 Help others to get their developer oriented products off the ground — even when they are your competition.
 - Create video tutorials:
   Creating short, informative and exciting videos is a great opportunity to reach new followers.
 Make sure you keep those personal — if there is a video about a product, help the product team build one instead.
 Show why you care about a feature.
 Keep these quick and easy, don’t over-produce them.
-These are meant as a “hi, look at this!”.
+These are meant as a “hi, look at this!".
 - Participate and help with events:
   Present and give workshops at events.
 Introduce event organizers and colleagues or other presenters you enjoyed.
 Help promote events.
 Help marketing and colleagues at events to make your presence useful and yielding results.
-- Act as a “firewall” for internal teams:
+- Act as a “firewall" for internal teams:
   People working on products should spend their time doing that — not arguing with people online Your job is to take negative feedback and redirect it to productive results This means in many cases asking for more detailed reporting before working with the team to fix it.
   It also means managing expectations.
 Just because a competitor has a cool new thing doesn’t mean your company needs to follow.
 Explain why.
 - Help dealing with influencers:
-  If you do your job right and talk to others a lot, what other people call ”influencers” are what you call friends and contacts.
+  If you do your job right and talk to others a lot, what other people call "influencers" are what you call friends and contacts.
 Show them how much you care by getting them preview information of things to come.
 Make sure that communication from your company to them goes through you as it makes outreach much less awkward.
 Find new upcoming influencers and talk to your company about them.

   #### Inbound tasks